 Show Table of Contents

-One of the issues to consider when NIS is used for authentication is that whenever a user logs into a machine, a password hash from the
+One of the most glaring flaws inherent when NIS is used for authentication is that whenever a user logs into a machine, a password hash from the

 /etc/shadowmap is sent over the network.
-If an intruder gains access to an NIS domain and sniffs network traffic, they can collect usernames and password hashes.
+If an intruder gains access to an NIS domain and sniffs network traffic, usernames and password hashes can be quietly collected.
 With enough time, a password cracking program can guess weak passwords, and an attacker can gain access to a valid account on the network.

 Since Kerberos uses secret-key cryptography, no password hashes are ever sent over the network, making the system far more secure.
-Refer to Section 48.6, “Kerberos” for more information about Kerberos.
+For more about Kerberos, refer to the chapter titled Kerberos in the Reference Guide.